OpinionatedHeron/fullstack1_assignment1/README.md

 3. Points of interest can be stored with a name, description, and category.
 4. All locations can be edited or removed as needed.
 5. User can upload image to folder as a memory of the location.

+## Author
+This project was created by Leanne Ahern.

+## Icons
+All icons are used from https://fontawesome.com/

+## Deployed Website
+To view the deployed website, please check out - https://fullstack1-assignment1-placemark.onrender.com